-Instructions: List all indirect and ancillary compensation (excluding SERP) provided to executive officers with new or amended contracts.
+Instructions: Provide a Llist of all non\SERP indirect and ancillary compensation (excluding SERP) provided to executive officers with new or amended contracts.
 See Attachment 2 for the definition of and a list of typical indirect or ancillary compensation.
 If the electrical corporation provides indirect or ancillary compensation, provide the current estimated proportion of TC for each executive officer.
 For purposes of calculating the percentage of TC, use the grant value of the compensation as determined for accounting purposes.
 Grant value is the value that is disclosed in proxy statement summary compensation tables for executive officers who are proxy officers.
 Percentages must be specified for each executive officer and not a range for various position levels.
 Add rows as necessary.
 Add explanatory notes as appropriate.